Joe Tandy: Death

-Tandy was travelling with his fiancée Sophie Temple's brother, Luke Temple, in his BMW 5 Series towards Bedford, when a collision between the BMW and a box van occurred at around 12:25 local time, at the junction of the A428 and the A5134 roads just outside Bromham.
+Tandy was travelling with his fiancée Sophie Temple's brother, Luke Temple, in his BMW 5 Series towards Bedford, when a collision between the BMW and a DAF box van occurred at around 12:25 local time, at the junction of the A428 and the Box End Road just outside Bromham.
 Tandy died at the scene, while Temple was airlifted to Addenbrooke's Hospital in Cambridge, where he later died due to serious head injuries sustained in the crash.
-The van driver suffered minor injuries in the accident.
-The van driver was cleared of all charges at court and it was found that Tandy had been driving a car with a faulty braking system at nearly twice the speed limit for that stretch of road, while nearly two times over the drink drive limit.
+The van driver, who suffered minor injuries, was cleared of all charges at court, after it was found that Tandy had been driving a car with a faulty braking system; at speeds of around 117mph; and while nearly two times over the drink drive limit.

-Tandy's former boss Jonathan Palmer described him as "an extraordinary person who had achieved an enormous amount in his tragically short life.
-I have no doubt he was destined to go on to do increasingly great things in motorsport and could quite likely have been running one of the leading Formula One teams in the years ahead."
-SRO, which runs the British Formula Three Championship and also the British GT Championship also released a statement describing Tandy as "an extremely popular guy and the paddock will be a poorer place without him and his great sense of humour.
-He was a credit to his family, his team and to motorsport in general and they have all lost a very fine young man."

-Sam Roach, director of the British Formula Ford Championship, added: "Joe was a talented, winning racer himself before he started JTR, and his enthusiasm and passion for the sport shone through everything he did.
-Everyone involved in Formula Ford in the UK feels his loss, none more so than me and my colleagues at RacingLine and Ford.
-Joe's family and friends have our deepest sympathies."
+Tributes to Tandy were paid by former boss Jonathan Palmer, Sam Roach the director of the British Formula Ford Championship the SRO Motorsports Group and the Mini Se7en Racing Club.

+Tandy's funeral took place on June 1, 2009, at St Peters Parish Church in Pavenham.

+In January 2010, Tandy's family setup a racing academy in his name to support the next generation of racing talent.